Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 });
 ```

+And then you can use it like this:

 ```html
 <nz-icon nzIconfont="icon-tuichu" />
 ```

 It creates a component that uses SVG sprites in essence.

-The following option are available:
+The following options are available:

 | Property    | Description                               | Type     | Default |
 |-------------|-------------------------------------------|----------|---------|
 | `scriptUrl` | The URL generated by iconfont.cn project. | `string` | -       |

-The property scriptUrl should be set to import the svg sprite symbols.
+The property `scriptUrl` should be set to import the svg sprite symbols.

-See [iconfont.cn](http://iconfont.cn/help/detail?spm=a313x.7781069.1998910419.15&helptype=code) documents to learn about how to generate scriptUrl.
+See [iconfont.cn document](https://www.iconfont.cn/help/detail?helptype=code) to learn about how to generate the `scriptUrl`.

 ### Namespace

 We introduced namespace so you could add your own icons in a convenient way.
 When you want to render an icon, you could assign `type` `namespace:name`.
 Dynamic importing and static importing are both supported.

 Static importing.
 Invoke `addIconLiteral` of `NzIconService`.

 Dynamic importing.
-Make sure that you have put your SVG resources in dir like `assets/${namespace}`.
-For example, if you have a `panda` icon and in `zoo` namespace, you should put `panda.svg` in `assets/zoo`.
+Make sure that you have put your SVG resources in directory like `assets/${namespace}`.
+For example, if you have a `panda` icon and in `zoo` namespace, you should put the file `panda.svg` in `assets/zoo`.

 ## FAQ

 ### All my icons are gone!

-Have you read the docs above?
+Have you ever read the docs above?

 ### There are two similar icons in a `<span></span>` tag.
 What happened?

-In older versions of NG-ZORRO, there was a font file which would use `:before` to insert an icon according to a `i` tag's `className`.
+In older versions of NG-ZORRO, there was a font file which would use `:before` to insert an icon according to a `<i>` tag's `class`.
-So if you have two icons, try to remove `node_modules` and reinstall.
+So if you have two icons, try to remove `node_modules` and install again.
 If the problem is still there, search `@icon-url` and remove that line.

 ### I want to import all icons statically.
 What should I do?

-Although this is not recommended usage, actually we demonstrate it here <a href="/components/icon/en#static-loading-and-dynamic-loading">Static loading and dynamic loading</a>:
+Although it is not recommended, actually we demonstrate it at section <a href="/components/icon/en#static-loading-and-dynamic-loading">Static loading and dynamic loading</a>:

 ```typescript
 import * as AllIcons from '@ant-design/icons-angular/icons';